VESSL AI vs Azure ML for multi-cloud GPU access and avoiding single-region outages

 Detailed Breakdown

-1. VESSL AI (Best overall for multi-cloud GPUs and outage resilience)
+1. VESSL AI (Best overall for multi-cloud GPU access & failover-first reliability)

-VESSL AI ranks as the top choice because it’s built as a GPU liquidity and orchestration layer across multiple providers, with reliability primitives like Auto Failover and Multi-Cluster designed specifically to avoid single-region outages.
+VESSL AI ranks as the top choice because it’s built as a GPU liquidity and orchestration layer across providers, with automatic failover baked into the core product instead of bolted on per cloud.

 What it does well: